Andreyhuey/Andreyhuey/README.md

 ## About Me

-🔭 I’m currently working with EduglobeC as a front end developer ..
+🔭 I’m currently a freelance front end developer ..

 🤔 Here's a link to my [portfolio](https://andreyhuey.github.io/portfolio/)